 - Place broth and butter into a microwave safe bowl.
 Set on high for 1 minute until butter has liquified and broth has warmed.
 Remove from microwave and combine broth and melted butter with lemon juice.
 Add remaining ingredients and stir through.
 Let stand for 10 minutes, and stir through once more before using.

 - Prepare the bird by patting dry with paper towels.
-Load marinade into the meat injector, and slowly inject about into multiple spots in the turkey.
-Make sure to really get the breast meat, as it tends to dry out during cooking.
+Load marinade into the meat injector, and slowly inject into multiple spots in the turkey.
+Be sure to really work the breast meat, as it tends to dry out during cooking.

 Not the Turkey Injection Marinade you were looking for?
 Try my list of the Best Turkey Injection Marinades.

 Need an Injector for the Honey and White Wine Turkey Injection Marinade?

 The Ofargo Marinade Injector is a classic style syringe.
 The marinade is sucked up through the needle and then pushed back into the meat.
 The needle on this model is large enough that it shouldn’t clog.
 Still, make sure that your marinade is near water thin.
 It is an inexpensive unit that you can purchase for around $10.
 It is dishwasher safe and durable enough to last for several years.
 The volume on this injector is small, but it will handle most jobs for a single-family and is perfect for the injection of turkey and other poultry.